Battle of Isurava: Japanese assault

 The Japanese force made contact with the outer positions of Maroubra Force, focusing upon the observation posts that had been laid down either side of the Eora Creek gorge.
 Along the Isurava ridgeline, these attacks were held off by the 39th.
-However, around Missima along the alternate route, which had been held by the 53rd, the Australian position was destroyed and the village taken, opening the route to the Australian rear.
+Around Missima along the alternate route, which had been held by the 53rd, the Australian position was destroyed, and the village taken, opening the route to the Australian rear.
 In response, the 53rd's commanding officer, Lieutenant Colonel Kenneth Ward, dispatched a company from Alola forward to Abuari, to shore up the position there.
-Potts also requested reinforcements in the form of the 2/27th Infantry Battalion, which was being held in reserve around Port Moresby.
-The request was denied, though, due to concerns about the position around Milne Bay.
+Potts requested reinforcements in the form of the 2/27th Infantry Battalion, which was being held in reserve around Port Moresby.
+The request was denied, due to concerns about the position around Milne Bay.

 Although some measure of defence was mounted by the 53rd, which dispatched another company after the first failed to report in, the situation grew worse for the Australians.
 Conflicting information was sent back from the 53rd's forward positions, confusing Potts' headquarters and rendering co-ordinated action impossible.
 To make matters worse for them, the Japanese ambushed and killed several of the 53rd's senior officers, including Ward.
-As the 53rd's position disintegrated the Japanese also faltered, failing to exploit the opportunity to roll up the Australian position all the way to Alola.
+As the 53rd's position disintegrated, the Japanese also faltered, failing to exploit the opportunity to roll up the Australian position all the way to Alola.
 Horie's 2/144th was stalled into inaction by fatigue, and hesitation, caused by the defence previously mounted by the 53rd.
 The Japanese battalion commander was convinced that the route was more heavily defended than it actually was.
 While the Japanese failed to exploit the situation, the 2/16th was tasked with restoring the position around Abuari, reinforcing the 53rd as the Japanese began threatening the Eora Creek crossing.

 Meanwhile, the outpost on the left around the Isurava ridgeline held on throughout 27 August, but as the Japanese began bypassing the position, the order was given to withdraw across the ridgeline to the west.
 After this, frontal attacks against the dug-in defenders in the main defensive position began, representing the start of what would be four days of violent attacks.
 The attack was supported by a mountain gun and mortars that had been manhandled up the track.
 As the first wave fell on the position, the Australians sought to conceal their positions as best they could, firing as late as possible.
 Humidity and physical exertion sapped the strength of the attacking Japanese and the initial assault was held.
 That night, as heavy rain fell, the assault on the 39th around Isurava resumed, with a force penetrating the Australian positions around the abandoned garden.